Logo Design: Exploring the DNA of a Good Logo Design

 The Importance of a Good Logo

 The purpose of a logo is to help people visually identify your brand and any assets that go along with it.
 But it goes much deeper than this.
+A logo sits at the heart of your brand identity system and quietly shapes perception every time someone interacts with your company.

 A good logo is important for a number of other reasons, including: